AlayaNetwork/alaya-devdocs/website/docs/Wasm_Getting_started.md

       };
    ```

-    - The derived class uses the macro `PLATON_SERIALIZE_DERIVED`, and the base class also uses the macro `PLATON_SERIALIZE`
+    - For the derived class, use the macro `PLATON_SERIALIZE_DERIVED`, and for the base class, use the macro `PLATON_SERIALIZE` as well.

    ```cpp
    struct Derived : public Base {